sys-bio/AntimonyEditor/DEV_INSTRUCTIONS/DevInstructions.md

-If the ANTLR g4 file is edited, run command npm run antlr4ts path/to/antlr/file.g4
+If the ANTLR g4 file is edited, run command
+`npm run antlr4ts path/to/antlr/file.g4`

 Ignore or delete the .antlr file if it appears.
 It is auto generated whenever the g4 file is saved.
 It is not needed.

+# Development and Deployment
+Run `npm run start` to start a development server.

-Additionally, make sure to update the version number before deploying.
+Run `npm run build && npm run deploy` in terminal to deploy the changes.
+Make sure to update the version number before deploying.
 Navigate to HeaderMenu.tsx and update the versionNumber constant.

+# Testing
+Run `npm run test` to run unit tests.
+Run `npm build` to check if everything builds correctly.
-Run `npm run build && npm run deploy` in terminal to deploy the changes.
+Run `npm run coverage` to generate a coverage report.
+You can access a webpage with the report at `coverage/lcov-report/index.html`